 Post for June 7

-In the morning, I relaxed in Hannibal Missouri, which is the childhood home of Mark Twain.
-I found a great coffee shop and writing in Twain’s hometown felt great.
-But then, the morning became even better.
-A young woman started playing piano.
-For decades, I’ve listened to piano music while I write, so I asked if she knew anything by my favortie composer, Ludovico Einaudi.
-She didn’t, but she found some sheet music online and played one of my favorite songs, by , Ludovico Einaudi.
+She didn’t, but she found some sheet music online and played one of my favorite songs, by Ludovico.
 It’s a bit rough, but I thoroughly enjoyed it.
 After all, this is the first time she played a complex piece.

 Before leaving Hannibal, hard rain was in the forecast, but I didn’t think that’d be a problem.
-I’ve cycled in a lot of rain, and I only had to cycle about 40 miles, on this day.
+I’ve cycled in a lot of rain, and on this day, I only had to cycle about 40 miles.
 After 10 miles, steep bluffs showed up.
 After 20 miles, hard rain changed to a thunderstorm.
 About a mile later, I saw a house with a few people on the porch.
 Soon after, lightning started and the wind picked up.

 I turned around and returned to the house with people on the porch.
 Using the most polite tone I could, I called out, “Sorry to bother you but could I take shelter in your garage?”